-Note: If it is necessary to transfer buses (get off one bus and onto another to reach your final destination), tell the bus driver on the first bus that you will need to transfer.
-By doing this, you only have to pay one transfer fee.
+Although Memphis is not known for its good public transportation system, it is possible to go most places in the city and to most of the suburbs via bus.
+If it is necessary to transfer buses (get off one bus and onto another to reach your final destination), tell the bus driver on the first bus that you will need to transfer.
+By doing this, you only have to pay a transfer fee.
 Otherwise, you will have to pay another full fare for each leg of your trip.
 Transfers are not valid for return or round trips.
-Catch the bus at the CARTA signs throughout the city.
+Catch the bus at the green MATA signs.